a-ads/blog/content/blog/2018-10-04-publishers-how-does-our-bot-work-for-your-own-good.md

 ---
 date: '2018-10-04'
-title: 'Publishers: how does our bot work for your own good'
+title: How does our bot work for your own good
 tags:
   - publisher
 category: How to